Kris Tschetter: Professional career

 Tschetter twice finished second in major championships.
-The first of which was the 1996 U.S. Women's Open, where she finished six shots behind Annika Sörenstam.
-At the 1997 Nabisco Dinah Shore, Tschetter finished two strokes behind Betsy King.
+The first of which was the 1996 U.S. Women's Open where she finished six shots behind Annika Sörenstam.
+In addition, at the 1997 Nabisco Dinah Shore she finished two strokes behind Betsy King.

 Personal life

 Tschetter was married to Kirk Lucas, her coach, and they have two daughters, Lainey and Kyra.

 She founded the Kris Tschetter Celebrity Golf Benefit for Kids in 1991, an event that raises money for children’s charities in the Sioux Falls, South Dakota area.
 While on Tour, she has represented the Liz Claiborne clothing for 11 straight years and since its inception in 1999, Private Club Links.

+Awards and honors

+While at Texas Christian University (TCU), Tschetter was a three-time member of the All-Southwest Conference Team.